-Trauma and trauma recovery look different for everyone, but generally, there’s a deep, hardened core and a bunch of squishy stuff, all held together by a peel juuuust thick enough to keep us composed unless something comes along to smash us.
+Trauma and trauma recovery look different for everyone.
+Generally, there’s a deep, hardened core and a bunch of squishy stuff, all held together by a peel juuuust thick enough to keep us composed unless something comes along to smash us.
 Sound familiar?
-I thought an avocado was a great metaphor for the way trauma affects us- so I illustrated it!
+I thought an avocado was a great metaphor for how trauma affects us – so I illustrated it!

-See, a lot of times, we think the “pit” is in the past, and the “problem” is all the squishy green goop, but I believe that care for the green goop is only palliative: it provides some comfort but not the deep healing we ache for.
+We often think the “pit” is in the past, and the “problem” is all the squishy green goop.
+I believe that care for the green goop is only palliative: it provides some comfort but not the deep healing we ache for.

 Do you have a safe place to plop out your pit?
 Working with the core (in the context of a therapist or provider who has shown they deserve your trust and have helped you work up to it) can be a path to deep recovery.